Why leadership in law enforcement is not about rank

-Two questions you need to ask yourself:
+Now, here are the two questions you need to ask yourself:

-1. What’s Important Now?
+- What’s Important Now?

-2. Are you are going to choose to lead?
+- Are you are going to choose to lead?

 Given the choice between spending your career as a problem identifier or a problem solver, choose to be a problem solver.
 Choose to be a leader.